 MMR (Measles, Mumps and Rubella) or the following: 2 doses of Measles

 both given after 1967 and the first on or after the first birthday* and

 the doses separated by at least 28 days, or a titer indicating immunity; 1 dose of Rubella or an immune titer; 1 dose of

 Mumps or a titer indicating immunity.
 MMR is a vaccine available at the health center. *4-day grace period

 3. Proof that information was given regarding meningitis disease and vaccination:

 The 2013 Health Form includes information about meningococcal meningitis and the meningitis vaccine.
 Students are required to receive information about the meningitis vaccine and make a decision about whether they wish to receive the vaccine or not.
 Students need to submit a signed health form indicating that they have reviewed this information or submit proof that they have already received this vaccination.
 The meningitis vaccine is one of the vaccines available at the health center.

 State law and health center policy provide for an exemption from these requirements if the student provides a signed and dated statement expressing objection on religious grounds.
 If a student presents such a statement, and the student is over the age of 18, the statement must be signed and dated by the student.
 If the student is under the age of 18, the statement must be signed and dated by a parent or guardian, unless the student is emancipated.
 An exemption may also be granted if a student presents written documentation that she is pregnant or if a student is in the process of completing a course of immunizations.

 International graduate and undergraduate students must meet all the requirements listed above for undergraduate students.
 In addition, they must have an evaluation for tuberculosis performed in the United States.
-Either a TB skin test or an interfereon gamma release blood test performed in the U.S. is acceptable.
 Testing will be offered as part of orientation prior to beginning classes.
 Learn more about TB testing for international students.